ttran2001/ttran2001.github.io/README.md

 Source: https://kubuntu.org/

+1. After downloading it, type "pacman-S plasma plasma-meta" to install the KDE Plasma package (For everything they ask, click ENTER to install everything)
-1. After downloading it, type "pacman-S plasma-wayland-session kde-application" to install the Wayland small display server protocol for our KDE plasma
+2. Once doing that, type "pacman -S plasma-wayland-session kde-applications" to isntall the Wayland small display server protocol for our KDE Plasma that we installed in the last step.
+3. Finally, type "systemctl enable sddm.service" to enable the simple desktop display for our KDE Plasma DE

 ### Changing the Shell

 1. Type "sudo pacman -S zsh".
-This would install the Zsh shell package
+This would install the zsh shell package given that we wanted to install a different shell not was not bash.

 ### Customizing zsh